Professor of Business Organization at Pompeu Fabra University, Barcelona.

 - Cost and benefit framework for the regulation of auditing, with applications to auditor rotation and the provision of non-audit services.

 Need to emphasize the value of legal services when simplifying business formalization procedures.

 My publications include articles in The Economic Journal, Journal of Law and Economics, Harvard Business Review, Journal of Legal Analysis, Journal of Comparative Economics, Journal of Law, Economics, and Organization, Journal of Institutional Economics, Journal of Economic Behavior and Organization, Industrial and Corporate Change, International Review of Law and Economics, Management and Organization Review, Land Use Policy, and Managerial and Decision Economics, and a dozen books, including Institutional Foundations of Impersonal Exchange: The Theory and Policy of Contractual Registries (Univ. of Chicago Press: 2012), The Economics of Audit Quality (Springer: Norwell, 1999) and Corporate Governance and Regulation (Alianza: Madrid, 1990).

-I have also published three fully revised versions of a textbook —Firms, Markets and Institutions (Thompson: Cizur Menor, 2013), Contractual Theory of the Firm (Marcial Pons: Madrid, 1998), and The Economics of the Firm: A Contractual Approach (Ariel: Barcelona, 1990)— and numerous op-ed articles on topics related to my research in trade journals and newspapers, including The Wall Street Journal, Expansión, Voz Populi, and El País.
+I have also published three fully revised versions of a textbook —Firms, Markets and Institutions (Thompson: Cizur Menor, 2013), Contractual Theory of the Firm (Marcial Pons: Madrid, 1998), and The Economics of the Firm: A Contractual Approach (Ariel: Barcelona, 1990)— and numerous op-ed articles on topics related to my research in trade journals and newspapers, including The Objective, The Wall Street Journal, Expansión, Voz Populi, and El País.
 I have been invited to present my work at a variety of academic and policy forums (Berkeley, Harvard, MIT, European Commission, IDB, French Conseil d’Etat, Mont Pélerin Society, The World Bank, etc.).

 New Institutional Economics